Report #1: SYSTEM SPECIFICATION — Iteration 1(a) — (due date given here)

 The report grading consists of two steps:

-Each team member will be assigned score points, based on their declared contribution to the report.
-This is only the first step in determining the student grades.
-See details here.
+Each team member will be assigned points, based on their declared contribution to the report, as detailed here.

 You must ensure that your report is complete and that your graphics are readable (especially if you are including hand-drawn sketches).
 We will not check this for you and ask you to resubmit.
 If we find that the diagrams are not legible, we will consider them missing.
 Follow-up submissions of report sections that were prepared but omitted by mistake will not be accepted.